 Additionally, I am working on the High Luminosity Large Hadron Collier (HL-LHC) Phase II upgrade to the CMS trigger with advanced machine learning applications for real-time event selection.

-I have been recently chosen to be one of Fermilab 2019 LHC Physics Center Distinguished Researchers, to further expand the machine learning applications at the LPC, including end-to-end learning, Higgs to fermions and detector upgrades.
+I have been chosen to be one of Fermilab 2019 LHC Physics Center Distinguished Researchers, to further expand the machine learning applications at the LPC, including end-to-end learning, Higgs to fermions and detector upgrades.
 I am looking forward to another successful stay at the LPC.

 I will also be helping organize the local machine learning efforts both in CMS and other cosmic and intensity frontier experiments and collaborating with Fermilab’s Computing Division on machine learning research and development projects.